 Gambling addiction, also known as compulsive gambling or gambling disorder is characterized by an uncontrollable urge to gamble despite the negative consequences it may have on an individual’s life.
 Gambling addiction can lead to a host of problems, including financial issues, relationship troubles, and even mental health issues such as depression and anxiety.

 The purpose of this article is to provide information on how to stop gambling addiction.
 I will discuss the causes of gambling addiction, identify the signs of gambling addiction, and provide information on treatment options and self-help strategies.
-By understanding the nature of gambling addiction and learning how to overcome it, individuals can take the first steps toward recovery.

 Understand the Addiction